Little Walter: Success

 Jacobs had put his career as a bandleader on hold when he joined Waters' band, but he stepped out front again when he recorded under his own name for Chess' subsidiary label Checker Records on May 12, 1952.
 The first completed take of the first song attempted at his debut session became his first number one hit, spending eight weeks at the top of the Billboard R&B chart.
 The song was "Juke", and it is still the only harmonica instrumental ever to be a number one hit on the Billboard R&B chart.
 The original title of the track file was "Your Cat Will Play", but was renamed at Leonard Chess' suggestion.
 (Three of his other harmonica instrumentals also made the Billboard R&B top 10 while "Juke" was still on the charts.: "Off the Wall" reached number eight, "Roller Coaster" reached number six, and "Sad Hours" reached number two.)
 "Juke" was the biggest hit to date for any artist on Chess and its affiliated labels and one of the biggest national R&B hits of 1952 securing Walter's position on the Chess artist roster for the next decade.

 Walter had fourteen top ten hits on the Billboard R&B charts between 1952 and 1958, including two number one hits (the second being "My Babe" in 1955), a level of commercial success never achieved by Waters or by his fellow Chess blues artists Howlin' Wolf and Sonny Boy Williamson II.
 Following the pattern of "Juke", most of Little Walter's singles released in the 1950s featured a vocal performance on one side and a harmonica instrumental on the other.
 Walter or Chess A&R man Willie Dixon wrote many of his vocal numbers or they adapted them from earlier blues themes.
 In general, his sound was more modern and up tempo than the popular Chicago blues of the day.
-He based it on Louis Jordan's saxophone playing which was jazzier and swinging and rhythmically less rigid than that of other, contemporary blues harmonica players.
+His harmonica phrasing was influenced by popular swing and saxophone players, rhythmically freer and less rigid than that of other, contemporary blues harmonica players.